valentina-s/m2m_demo/README.md

 # OOI Machine to Machine (M2M) Demo
 Basic instructions for using the OOI M2M Web Services.
-See ipython notebook for examples using python's requests module.
+See ipython notebooks for examples using python's requests module.

 ## Getting Started
 * Create a user account on [ooinet.oceanobservatories.org](https://www.ooinet.oceanobservatories.org)